NVIDIA/sentiment-discovery/README.md

 <!--Lastly, the unsupervised learning process is just that, unsupervised, we never told it to learn positive sentiment neuron.
 As this is the case we find that occassionally we learn a negative sentiment neuron instead (as seen below).
 If this is the case turn on the `-negate` flag when trying to generate any heatmap (generated or not).-->

-Throughout the course of this section we've detailed how to visualize sentiment heatmaps with the original model from the paper.
-However, a slightly different approach is needed if a negative sentiment model is learned, as is the case with our reproduction.
-Simply turn on the `-negate` flag in order to visualize heatmaps for negative sentiment models such as ours.
-This must be done regardless of whether text is being analyzed or generated. (**Note**: our neuron is 1285 not 2388 for this model).
+When training a sentiment neuron with this method, sometimes we learn a positive sentiment neuron, and sometimes a negative sentiment neuron.
+This doesn’t matter, except for when running the visualization.
+The `negate` flag improves the visualization of negative sentiment models, if you happen to learn one.

 ```
 python3 visualize.py -experiment_dir ./experiments -experiment_name mlstm -model_dir model -cuda \
--neuron 1285 -load_model e0.pt -text "25 August 2003 League of Extraordinary Gentlemen: Sean Connery is \
+-text "25 August 2003 League of Extraordinary Gentlemen: Sean Connery is" \
-one of the all time greats and I have been a fan of his since the 1950's." -generate
+-neuron 1285 -load_model e0.pt -generate -negate -overwrite +/-1
 ```

 ![negated neuron](./figures/heat_gen_negate_overwrite.png "Generated Negated Sentiment Heatmaps")